zfortier/arduino_keyboard_emulator/README.md

                               |  MCU Board IO Pins <-> MCU Board USB  |
                               +---------------------------------------+
 ```
-Once everything is programmed and connected correctly, you should be able to
-connect to the MCU using a serial terminal program on a PC or laptop.
-Keyboard
-input to the terminal program will be relayed through the MCU to the target.
-This sounds like an extremely simple setup, and it is.... mostly.
-There are
-enough 'gotchas' lurking that I felt it was worth the extra effort to package
-everything up into an easily usable bundle, to prevent future headaches.
+The MCU will relay keystrokes from the UART to the USB interface, handling the
+scan code mapping so that the USB port appears as a keyboard (or some type of
+HID) to the OS on the target system.

 #### Details

-This program allows an Arduino Uno R3 to simulate a USB keyboard on it's USB
+This program allows an Arduino Uno to simulate a USB keyboard on it's USB port.
-port.
-The Uno reads it's input from a Software Serial connection, translates to
+The Uno reads it's input from a Software Serial connection, translates to the
-the corresponding USB scan code, constructs the IEEE standardized keystroke
+corresponding USB scan code, constructs the IEEE standardized keystroke data
-data buffer, and sends that data buffer to the target system via the USB port.
+buffer, and sends that data buffer to the target system via the USB port.

 The input connection to the Arduino is from a computer running a serial
-terminal program, using a UART-USB bridge adapter connected to the USB port.
+terminal program, using a UART-USB bridge adapter connected to the computers
-The adapters  Rx/Tx pins are wired to the appropriate digital I/O pins on the
+USB port.
+The adapters Rx/Tx pins are wired to the appropriate digital I/O pins
-Arduino, and *the ground pin of the bridge adapter bonded to the ground pin on
+on the Arduino, and *the ground pin of the bridge adapter bonded to the ground
-the Arduino*.
-The shared ground is needed to prevent Arduino from picking up
+pin on the Arduino*.
+The shared ground is needed to prevent Arduino from picking
-noise on the serial connection from a floating ground and treating it as valid
+up noise on the serial connection from a floating ground and treating it as
-traffic-- and writing lots of garbage to the output...
-It's best to just bond
+valid traffic-- and writing lots of garbage to the output...
+It's best to just
-all of the grounds from each of the 4 silicon boards and avoid any problems.
+bond all of the grounds from each board and avoid problems.

 ### Programming Steps